Utah County Crisis Line – 801-691-LIFE (5433)

-Note: Beginning in 2014, the Affordable Care Act (ACA) requires insurance companies to cover mental health and substance addiction treatment as part of its 10 essential health benefit categories.
+Note: In 2014, the Affordable Care Act (ACA) began requiring insurance companies to cover mental health and substance addiction treatment as part of its 10 essential health benefit categories.

 - To purchase private insurance through Utah’s Health Insurance Marketplace, visit healthcare.gov or call 855-850-2834.
 Depending on your income, you may qualify for a subsidy to help cover the cost.
 To get help applying for insurance, visit takecareutah.org.

 - For information about Medicaid or PCN (Primary Care Network), click here, here, or go to your nearest Department of Workforce Services office.